 Companies have been astroturfing or buying fake online reviews for years.
 Now, the FTC and prosecutors are starting to take notice and are fining offenders.
 Operation “Clean Turf” and the War on Fake Yelp Reviews

 The sales profession is undergoing some pretty radical changes.
 The buyer is in charge, field sales is moving inside, technology is transforming the profession.
 It’s so bad that some people are predicting that 15M sales jobs will disappear in the coming years.
 To survive in this environment, salespeople need a new set of skills.
-We’ve identified a core set of 18 sales skills by analyzing these trends and watching what makes some of the world’s best salespeople successful in the new sales environment.
+Here at TOPO, identified a core set of 18 sales skills by analyzing these trends and watching what makes some of the world’s best salespeople successful in the new sales environment.
 The best salespeople:

 - Understand what the buyer wants